baotramduong/Portfolio_Project_Image_Classification_Chest_X-ray_Pneumonia/README.md

             - Part I: EDA

-            - Part IIA: Models
+            - Part II: Models

 2. An organized README.md file that describes the contents of the repository.

              - README.md: describes the content and organization of content.
              - Data & Figures folder: contains all provided data and all figures for visualization.
              - Part I: Jupyter notebook
-             - Part IIA: Jupyter notebook
+             - Part II: Jupyter notebook
              - Presentation pdf

 3. A short PowerPoint presentation (delivered as a PDF export) giving a high-level overview of the methodology used and recommendations for non-technical stakeholders.
 Can be found in the repository or at: